lgonzalezrouco/pti/p4_seg/README.md

 IMPORTANT: SecureServer inherits from the modified HTTPServer (with basic authentication).
 (You may try to use the original version for an incremental debugging (only if in trouble).)

-Let's generate a new private key (with alias "servidor" and keypass "serverkspw") and store it within a file (a keystore) named "certs":
+Let's generate a new private key (with alias "server" and keypass "serverkspw") and store it within a file (a keystore) named "certs":

-	keytool -genkey -alias servidor -keyalg RSA -keypass serverkspw -storepass serverkspw  -keystore certs
+	keytool -genkey -alias server -keyalg RSA -keypass serverkspw -storepass serverkspw  -keystore certs (answer RETURN to all questions before the last one, then answer "s" or "y")

 Let's now execute SecureServer, that will first load the "certs" keystore: